Juan-Jones/blogsphere/content/blog/create-a-blog-for-free.md

 What does it mean to customize your blog?
 It means adding elements like footers, headers, and sidebars just to name a few.
 There are a few objectives you should aim to accomplish when customizing your blog.
 First, you need to make sure that visitors can navigate through your site.
 This is often overlooked, but it's one of the most fundamental elements of site development.
 For beginners, search engines like Google will penalize sites with poor navigation.
 In addition, customers will leave your blog if they can't find their way around.

-Site structure - Make sure you add categories, tags, and snippets.
-Above all else, make sure your site is user-friendly.Aim to please your audience - A good blogger writes for the audience, not search engines.
+Site structure: Make sure you add categories, tags, and snippets.
+Above all else, make sure your site is user-friendly.
+Aim to please your audience: A good blogger writes for the audience, not search engines.
 Once you create your post, you can always go back and insert keywords.
 However, it's harder to do it the other way around.
-Identify content your target audience is seeking.Create SEO-friendly content - Try not to over-optimize your content.
+Identify content your target audience is seeking.
+Create SEO-friendly content: Try not to over-optimize your content.
 Your content must appear natural, therefore, you must avoid keyword stuffing.

 ### 6. Add Pages to Your Blog